Brontë family: Charlotte returns

-Almost a year to the day, enamoured for some time for Monsieur Héger, Charlotte resigned and returned to Haworth.
+Almost a year to the day, enamoured for some time for Monsieur Heger, Charlotte resigned and returned to Haworth.
 Her life at the school had not been without suffering, and on one occasion she ventured into the cathedral and entered a confessional.
 She may have had intention of converting to Catholicism, but it would only have been for a short time.
 During her absence, life at Haworth had become more difficult.
 Mr. Brontë had lost his sight although his cataract had been operated on with success in Manchester, and it was there in August 1846, when Charlotte arrived at his bedside that she began to write Jane Eyre.
 Meanwhile, her brother Branwell fell into a rapid decline punctuated by dramas, drunkenness and delirium.
 Due partly to Branwell's poor reputation, the school project failed and was abandoned.

-Charlotte wrote four long, very personal, and sometimes vague letters to Monsieur Héger that never received replies.
-The extent of Charlotte Brontë's feelings for Héger were not fully realised until 1913, when her letters to him were published for the first time.
-Héger had first shown them to Mrs. Gaskell when she visited him in 1856 while researching her biography The Life of Charlotte Brontë, but she concealed their true significance.
-These letters, referred to as the "Héger Letters", had been ripped up at some stage by Héger, but his wife had retrieved the pieces from the wastepaper bin and meticulously glued or sewn them back together.
-Paul Héger, Constantin's son, and his sisters gave these letters to the British Museum, and they were shortly thereafter printed in The Times newspaper.
+Charlotte wrote four long, very personal, and sometimes vague letters to Monsieur Heger that never received replies.
+The extent of Charlotte Brontë's feelings for Heger were not fully realised until 1913, when her letters to him were published for the first time.
+Heger had first shown them to Elizabeth Gaskell when she visited him in 1856 while researching her biography The Life of Charlotte Brontë, but she concealed their true significance.
+These letters, referred to as the "Heger Letters", had been ripped up at some stage by Heger, but his wife had retrieved the pieces from the wastepaper bin and meticulously glued or sewn them back together.
+Paul Héger, Constantin's son, and his sisters gave these letters to the British Museum, and they were shortly thereafter printed in The Times.